MarioR17/PyMLStuff/README.md

 # PyMLStuff
-Trying out Karpathy's Zero to Hero Series
+Trying out different Machine Learning stuff to get better at it